Resort Municipality, Prince Edward Island: Government

-Resort Municipality is governed by an elected council comprising a chair and six councillors.
-The chair of the current council is Matthew Jelley while the remaining council seats are held by councillors David Gauthier, Kay Hryckiw, Linda Lowther, Edmond Richard, George Clark Dunning and Gwen Wyand.
+Resort Municipality is governed by an elected council comprising a mayor and six councillors.
+The mayor of the current council is Lee Brammer while the remaining council seats are held by councillors George Clark-Dunning, Kay Hryckiw, Chris Robinson, Ryan Simpson, Ian Stewart and Catherine Peconi.
 The municipality's chief administrative officer is Brenda MacDonald.
-Administrative Assistant - Darlene Howell.
+Assistant to the CAO- Heather Hay.